neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 ![](images/02.png)

 Note that this account has already been subscribed to Neo4j Aura Professional.
-Click on "Click here to set up your account."
+Click on "Vendor's website"

 ![](images/03.png)